 Children can feel anxious and worried at different times during their childhood, and many of these worries are completely normal and age-appropriate.
 However, in some cases, childhood anxiety and worry can grow to an extent where it takes over their daily lives.
 According to a mental health review report by the Food and Health Bureau (2018), children’s mental health in Hong Kong is a rising concern, with estimates as high as 16.4% for children and adolescents facing unsettling mental disorders.

 Mulberry House is dedicated to employing all resources to ensure students do not become a part of this statistic.
 For this reason, the Principal of our Tai Po campus, Susan Ward, has given a remote seminar on anxiety, stress and mental health in early childhood on Thursday, March 3rd.
 With more than 20 years of educational experience both in Hong Kong and abroad, Ms Ward has a wealth of knowledge to share on combatting mental health issues in the early years.

 Ms Ward framed the lecture by outlining the most important factors surrounding early age anxiety and stress;

 - Identifying stress and anxiety in young children.

-- Parents’ role to help their children cope with stress and worry.
+- Parents’ role in helping their children cope with stress and worry.

 - Tools needed to prevent and lessen stress and anxiety in children.